-Started in 2008, The GW New Venture Competition is the 9th largest collegiate competition in the country and provides GW students, faculty, and alumni with real-world experiences in entrepreneurship that can’t be replicated anywhere else!
+Started in 2008, The GW New Venture Competition is the 8th largest collegiate competition in the country and provides GW students, faculty, and alumni with real-world experiences in entrepreneurship that can’t be replicated anywhere else.

-Students have the opportunity to compete in three tracks, Tech, Social, and New Venture and bring an idea to the table, work with mentors to craft and pitch a stellar idea, and vie for cash and non-cash prizes equaling $300,000.
+Students have the opportunity to compete in three tracks — Tech, Social, and New Venture — and bring an idea to the table, work with mentors to craft and pitch a stellar idea, and vie for cash and non-cash prizes equaling more than $500,000.

+Funding comes from the deans of the GW schools, corporate sponsors, and individual donors.
 The initial funding for the competition was provided by a generous grant from Richard and Annette Scott.
 Richard Scott was the 45th governor of Florida and is now a US Senator from Florida, as well as a successful entrepreneur.
-Additional funding comes from the deans of the GW schools, corporate sponsors and individual donors.

 Participate in the GW New Venture Competition